DLR-terrabyte/terrapi/docs/docusaurus/terrapi/stac/item/list.md

 # item list

- List STAC Items in a specific Collection
+List STAC Items in a Collection.

-    The items can be filtered by time and space.
-      It is also possible to specify spefic assets as well as only printing the path to the assets.
-      This allows the creation of a file list for processing in not stac aware applications
+    Retrieve and display metadata for items in a specific collection.
+You can filter items by spatial and temporal properties, or output the full JSON.

+    Examples:
+    - List all items: `terrapi stac item list <collection_id>`
+    - Filter items by bounding box: `terrapi stac item list <collection_id> --bbox -180 -90 180 90`
+    - Filter items by time range: `terrapi stac item list <collection_id> --datetime "2020-01-01/2020-12-31"`

 ## Usage